 Count the grubs you have removed.
 If you have a total of less than 5 per square foot, focus your efforts on keeping your lawn healthy.
 If you have more than 5 per square foot, you’ll need to consider some treatment options.

-All-in-all, natural, organic lawn treatments are preferable to harsh and potentially dangerous chemicals.
+All-in-all, natural grub treatment for lawns is preferable to harsh and potentially dangerous chemicals.

 How To Control Grubs Organically